NuSTAR/nustar_solar/README.md

 parse, but is mostly offered without additional README files since only super-pro users (BG and KKM) will probably use it.

-solar_align_YYYYMMDD:
+solar_alignment

-These directories contain the scripts needed to determine the alignment between NuSTAR and the Sun.
+This directories contain the scripts needed to determine the alignment between NuSTAR and the Sun.
 There is a more complete README file inside of each one of these directories that describes how things work and there are several "How To" IDL scripts that show how things